How to Set up QuickBooks for Nonprofits: Step-by-Step Guide.

 QuickBooks Online for Nonprofits: Frequently Asked Questions

-QuickBooks Online is an accounting solution developed by Intuit for organizations in all verticals, including nonprofits.
-Its main distinguishing characteristic is that it’s cloud-based, meaning your team can access the platform anywhere they have internet connectivity.
-This functionality makes it easy for remote team members and outsourced financial professionals to collaborate in a secure environment.
+QuickBooks Online is a cloud-based accounting solution developed by Intuit for organizations in all verticals, including nonprofits.
+The main benefit of this cloud-based nature is that your team can access the QuickBooks Online platform from anywhere with an internet connection.
+This functionality makes it easy for staff members and outsourced financial professionals who work in different locations to collaborate in a secure environment.

-No—QuickBooks was originally designed for business use.
-However, there are many ways to adapt the platform for nonprofit accounting.
-Because your organization can’t turn a profit by definition, its goal in using QuickBooks differs from that of a business—to ensure accountability in financial management rather than to track profitability.
-So, QuickBooks has customizable settings that align with the fund accounting system your nonprofit should use to achieve this goal.
+Yes!
+Although QuickBooks was originally designed for business use, it can be adapted for nonprofit accounting.
+Because your organization can’t turn a profit by definition, its goal in using QuickBooks differs from that of a business—to ensure accountability in financial management, rather than to track profitability.
+So, QuickBooks has customizable settings that align with the fund accounting system your nonprofit uses to achieve this goal.

 Jitasa Flames